Partner Sites

 Each year, business school grads flock to management consulting firms in their droves, seeking out illustrious careers that involve working with prestigious clients and earning sky-high salaries.

-Consulting has long been the most popular industry for b-school students, while interest in areas such as tech and finance has fluctuated over the years.
+Consulting has long been the most popular industry for business school students, while interest in areas such as tech and finance can vary among different generations.

 One of the key questions aspiring consultants are asked by hiring managers and recruiters during admission to top firms is: Why consulting?